dawson-org/dawson-cli/docs/API.md

 * **policyStatements** (list of maps): Policy statements for this Lambda's Role, as you would define in a [CloudFormation template](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-iam-policy.html#cfn-iam-policies-policydocument).
 * **noWrap** (boolean, defaults to `false`): If true, this function call won't be wrapped in a Promise and it will be directly exported as the lambda's handler.
 It will receive these arguments (may vary based on the runtime): `event`, `context`, `callback`.
 For `application/json` content type, you *must* invoke the callback passing your stringified response in a `response` property (e.g.: `callback(null, { response: '"wow"' })`.
 For `text/html` content type: `callback(null, { html: '<html>....' })`.
 * **runtime** (string, defaults to `nodejs4.3`): Lambda runtime to use.
 Only NodeJS runtimes make sense.
 Valid values are `nodejs` and `nodejs4.3`.
 You should only use the default runtime.
-* **isEventHanlder** (boolean, default to `false`): if `path` is `false` you can specify a function as event handler for S3, DynamoDB, SNS ecc ecc...
+* **isEventHanlder** (boolean, defaults to `false`): set to `true` if this function will be used as an event handler (S3 Notifications, DynamoDB Streams, SNS etc.).
+This makes sense only if `path === false`.
-* **keepWarm** (boolean, default to `false`): Lambda functions because of their nature have a very long (1, 2 seconds) startup time for the first time, see documentation for more information [read this post](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda).
-To avoid this drawback dawson can deploy a CloudWatch Events Rule that call your lambda every 2 minutes and log on CloudWatch if the lambda was cold or was already warmed up.
-More info below.
+* **keepWarm** (boolean, defaults to `false`): Setting this to `true` will cause your function to be called periodically (~every 2 minutes) with a dummy event.
+The dummy event is handled internally and your function will be terminated without executing any code.
+This will improve startup time especially if your endpoints get a low traffic volume.
+Read [read this post](https://aws.amazon.com/blogs/compute/container-reuse-in-lambda) for more info.
+An `AWS::Event::Rule` will be created and you'll be [charged](https://aws.amazon.com/cloudwatch/pricing/) (~1$ each million invocations), plus Lambda standard pricing (dummy invocations should average ~1ms).

 ##### Example